agnesSLu/buySmart/README.md

 Admin authentication can be added in MongoDB, this role can edit and delete all info needed in website including deatils of products for example prices and etc.
 ### Product Viewing
 Users, whether logged in or not, can view product details and search products by keywords, ratings, and Categories without any restrictions.
+### Product buying
+Users will need to log in or register an account to add to cart and make purchanse.
 ### User Roles
 The system supports different user roles, including regular users and administrators.
 They will have their own profile page and could be checked by others.
 ### Admin Privileges